Stop-Work Relativity Winding

 The animations below show the mainspring being wound from the three different perspectives.
 The most useful perspective is that of God and the Barrel.

-During winding the barrel arbor is turned anti-clockwise to wind the mainspring and the barrel wheel limits the number of turns.
+During winding the barrel arbor is turned anti-clockwise to wind the mainspring and the red pin on the barrel wheel limits the number of turns.
 Because the barrel does not rotate, this is also the view from the barrel.

 The barrel now appears to rotate anti-clockwise intermittently.
 Again considering the winding relative to God above, the barrel wheel stays in the same relative place, but it rotates.
 As we want this wheel to be stationary, we have to rotate the barrel and arbor wheel around the center of the barrel wheel to keep its orientation the same.